 Hello...out there...I am here finding my way...I know you are outhere also navigating your path.
 Everyday from the moment you get up, desicions are being made even if you set your routine to free you from decision fatique, you are still making the decision to stick to the routine.
 No wonder our heads get so stuffed up, we could hardly hear our own voice.
 Especially the loudness of social expectations, the how to's, the must do's etc. in order to excel in your internal operating system if you know what's good for you.
 Perhaps it's the dosage or the how you implement them into your life and when is the right time and most of all is it the right thing for you.
 It' the classic peer pressure, high school all over again.
 The herd mentality is primal, so strong for a reason...survival.
 It lives on in our digital age but it has morphed into something esoteric so we simply call it "stress".
 The modern person version of going out hunting and being chased by a tiger except you can't see the tiger but just a gnawing feeling of discomfort.
 So you try to expel the energy through physical exercise like a caveman running from danger, it works! until your joints decide to not cooperate.
-You know how the story ends, don't you?
-Well, I speak for myself but I am sure you can relate.
-I am forced to slow down so I get slow physically and mentally.
+You know how the story ends, I get slow physically and mentally.
 Once in more quiet place, I can be more thoughtful with my action, not reaction.
 I said to myself what was I in a hurry for anyway??? lol... no good answer was my answer

 Today I am the maker at Cinq, tomorrow I might be a squirrel, next week if I am lucky I get to be a tree.
 Not to worry, whatever I am I still would tinker away with my hands in my workshop.
 This much I know it's true.